itsalwaysbenny/odin-homepage/README.md

 need to style the lower header area with the image paceholder, think it needs to be contained in another div to get the sizing right

+30/1/22
+Created and started to style all sections
+Styling needs to be better, fixing section sizing is an issue